deepomicslab/crux/docs/advanced-components.md

 `state` can also be referenced inside the template.

-Now we are going to update the circle's position on mouse movement.
+Now we are going to update the circle's position on mouse movements.
 Since the circle's position is connected with the `x` and `y` state, we only need to update them.
 Use `setState` to update states.

-In the `mousemoved` listener, we use a utility method `mouse` to get the relative mouse position to an element from an event.
+In the `mouseMoved` listener, we use a utility method `mouse` to get the relative mouse position to an element from an event.

 ```js
 class MousePose extends Component {